mtxadmin/zabbix/Windows Scheduled Tasks/README.md

 - Detecting of disabling of a task
 - If you want to detect enabling of a task, add a trigger prototype for that

-Task are searched in the root.
+Task are searched in the root of Task Scheduler folders.
 If you want, you can change search folder in the script

 ## Installation: